 Our basic approach to corporate governance

-Recognizing the critical need to build a transparent and fair management framework, along with a structure under which we are capable of making timely and bold decisions, we are committed to continuously strengthening and expanding our corporate governance capabilities and functions in order to realize our Company Policy and fulfill our promise to society.
+Recognizing the critical need to build a transparent and fair management framework, along with a structure under which we are capable of making timely and bold decisions, we are committed to continuously strengthening and expanding our corporate governance capabilities and functions in order to realize our Company Policy, fulfill our promise to society, and create value for five distinct stakeholders.
 Through these means, we are working to enhance our corporate value on a long-term and continuous basis.